ExplorerPlan/alien-invasion/README.md

 # Alien Invasion
 An easy game implemented in Python based on the Python crash course

-And add some original elements:
+And more importantly, we add some original elements: